obvonage/deved-platform/content/blog/en/background-blur-replace-using-the-vonage-video-api.md

 ## Next Steps

-Now that you have a working example, you can customise the appearance by editing `index.css` if you wish, and build further logic into your application.
+Now that you have a working example, you can customize the appearance by editing `index.css` if you wish and build further logic into your application.
 For a production application, you will need to automate the acquisition of your API Key, Token, and Session ID from the server.
 Check out our [tutorials](https://tokbox.com/developer/tutorials/web/basic-video-chat/#next) for further reading.

 For more information on using the Publisher and video filters, please see the API reference for [Publisher](https://tokbox.com/developer/sdks/js/reference/Publisher.html#applyVideoFilter).
 You can find the supported publisher option parameters in the `OT.initPublisher` method [documentation](https://tokbox.com/developer/sdks/js/reference/OT.html#initPublisher).